Tin(II) oxide: Preparation and reactions

 SnO is amphoteric, dissolving in strong acid to give tin(II) salts and in strong base to give stannites containing Sn(OH)3−.
 It can be dissolved in strong acid solutions to give the ionic complexes Sn(OH2)32+ and Sn(OH)(OH2)2+, and in less acid solutions to give Sn3(OH)42+.
-Note that anhydrous stannites, e.g. K2Sn2O3, K2SnO2 are also known.
+Anhydrous stannites, e.g. K2Sn2O3, K2SnO2 are also known.

 SnO is a reducing agent and is thought to reduce copper(I) to metallic clusters in the manufacture of so-called "copper ruby glass".

 Structure

 Black, α-SnO adopts the tetragonal PbO layer structure containing four coordinate square pyramidal tin atoms.
 This form is found in nature as the rare mineral romarchite.
 The asymmetry is usually simply ascribed to a sterically active lone pair; however, electron density calculations show that the asymmetry is caused by an antibonding interaction of the Sn(5s) and the O(2p) orbitals.
 The electronic structure and chemistry of the lone pair determines most of the properties of the material.

 Non-stoichiometry has been observed in SnO.

 The electronic band gap has been measured between 2.5eV and 3eV.